Equivariant $K$-theory of cellular toric bundles and related spaces: Introduction

-Taking $H=\{1\}$, we derive the ordinary topological $K$-ring of a cellular toric bundle in Corollary \ref{cellulartorickunnethtoptrivialH}.
-The results in Theorem \ref{cellulartorickunnethtop} and Corollary \ref{cellulartorickunnethtoptrivialH} generalize the results in \cite[Theorem 1.2 (ii), (iv)]{su} and \cite[Proposition 4.1]{u3} on the topological $K$-ring and Grothendieck ring of toric bundles with fibre a smooth $T$-cellular toric variety to the setting of equivariant and ordinary topological $K$-ring of toric bundles with fibre any complete $T$-cellular toric variety.
-Furthermore, in Corollary \ref{eqkthtbsmooth}, taking $X$ to be smooth, we give a presentation for $K^0_{H_{comp}}(\mathcal{E}(X))$ as an algebra over $K^0_{H_{comp}}(\mathcal{B})$.
+Taking $G=\{1\}$, we derive the ordinary topological $K$-ring of a cellular toric bundle in Corollary \ref{cellulartorickunnethtoptrivialH}.
+The results in Theorem \ref{cellulartorickunnethtop} and Corollary \ref{cellulartorickunnethtoptrivialH} generalize the results in \cite[Theorem 1.2 (ii), (iv)]{su} and \cite[Proposition 4.1]{u3} on the topological $K$-ring and Grothendieck ring of toric bundles with fibre a smooth projective $T$-toric variety to the setting of equivariant and ordinary topological $K$-ring of toric bundles with fibre any complete $T$-cellular toric variety.
+Furthermore, in Corollary \ref{eqkthtbsmooth}, taking $X$ to be smooth, we give a presentation for $K^0_{G_{comp}}(\mathcal{E}(X))$ as an algebra over $K^0_{G_{comp}}(\mathcal{B})$.
 This is the equivariant analogue of the results of Sankaran and the author \cite[Theorem 1.2(ii)]{su}.
 In the setting of non-smooth fibres the results on the description of the cohomology ring of weighted projective bundles are due to Al Amrani \cite{A3}.
 Also see the results by Bahri, Franz and Ray on the equivariant cohomology ring of weighted projective spaces and the cohomology ring of weighted projective bundles \cite{bfr}.

-For proving our first main results Theorem \ref{main3} and Theorem \ref{cellulartorickunnethtop}, our primary tool is a general result (see Theorem \ref{cellularkunnethtop} below), which is a Kunneth type formula which describes the $H_{comp}$-equivariant $K$-ring of a cellular bundle $\mathcal{E}(X)$ with fiber any $T$-cellular variety, as a tensor product of the $H_{comp}$-equivariant $K$-ring of the base $\mathcal{B}$ and the $T_{comp}$-equivariant $K$-ring of $X$, both of which have a canonical $R(T_{comp})$-algebra structure.
-We wish to mention that Theorem \ref{cellularkunnethtop} has already been proved in the non-equivariant setting i.e. when $H=1$ in \cite[Theorem 2.4]{pu}, and stated for the equivariant setting \cite[Theorem 3.2]{pu}.
-This result was applied in \cite{pu} by Paul and the author for the description of the ordinary and equivariant topological $K$-ring of Flag Bott manifolds of general Lie type.
+For proving our first main results Theorem \ref{main3} and Theorem \ref{cellulartorickunnethtop}, our primary tool is a general result (see Theorem \ref{cellularkunnethtop} below), which is a Kunneth type formula which describes the $G_{comp}$-equivariant $K$-ring of a cellular bundle $\mathcal{E}(X)$ with fiber any $T$-cellular variety, as a tensor product of the $G_{comp}$-equivariant $K$-ring of the base $\mathcal{B}$ and the $T_{comp}$-equivariant $K$-ring of $X$, both of which have a canonical $R(T_{comp})$-algebra structure.
+We wish to mention that Theorem \ref{cellularkunnethtop} was proved in the non-equivariant setting i.e. when $G=1$ in \cite[Theorem 2.4]{pu}.
+Also, the statement of the corresponding result for the equivariant setting was given in \cite[Theorem 3.2]{pu}, without proof.
+The above results in the non-equivariant and equivariant settings were respectively applied in \cite{pu}, by Paul and the author for the description of the ordinary and equivariant topological $K$-ring of Flag Bott manifolds of general Lie type.